adammurdoch/language-experiments/README.md

 > cli-app
 ```

+Adding a dependency on a library:

+- `const program = require('commander');`
+- `npm install commander`

+This also updates `package.json`

 ### Notes

-- Very unclear how to implement a CLI app
+- Very unclear how to implement a CLI app.
+- Doesn't really build a CLI app, simply copies a Javascript file with a `#!` header
+- Using the node.js installer lead to permission problems when running `npm install`.
+Using nvm resolved these problems.
 - `npm help` notifies developer on the console that a new version is available, and instructions for how to do this

 ### TODO - node.js CLI app